tharunraj22/tharunraj22/README.md

 ### 💼 Experience

 * **Cloudflare** | *Senior Solutions Engineer* (Feb 2022 – Present)
+    * Employee no:1 in sales and marketing to build and scale Fastly footprint in India.
+    * Architecting secure, scalable solutions and driving technical strategy.

+* **Cloudflare** | *Senior Solutions Engineer* (Feb 2022 – Present)
     * First SE hired to build and scale Cloudflare's technical footprint in India.
     * Architecting secure, scalable solutions and driving technical strategy.